surajdjjadhav/Pizza-Sales-Report/README.md

-# Q4.
-Get the average order value (total_price) for each pizza category.
+# Q.3 Get the average order value (total_price) for each pizza category ?

 **SELECT**
     pizza_category,